Residencies, Grants & Workshops

 United States National Park Service Artist in Residence Program

 Artists have created art in national parks since the late 19th century when famed Hudson River painters captured the majestic views of our nation’s western parks.
-Today, the sights and sounds in national parks continue to inspire artists in more than 50 residency programs across the country.
-Whether staying in a remote wilderness cabin at Denali National Park and Preserve in Alaska, or contemplating history at the Herbert Hoover National Historic Site in Iowa, or working in a contemporary studio overlooking the stone-lined fields at Weir Farm National Historic Site in Connecticut, these programs provide artists with unique opportunities to create works of art in varied natural and cultural settings.
-There are programs for visual artists, writers, musicians and other creative media.
-Programs vary, but residencies are typically 2-4 weeks in length and most include lodging.
+Artist-in-Residence opportunities are offered directly by individual National Park Service sites.
+Programs vary however residencies are typically 2 to 4 weeks in length and most include lodging.
 Often artists are invited to participate in park programs by sharing their art with the public.
 Each park in this directory has its own application process and timeline so visit the park’s website for further information.

 Workshops and Courses